Azem Maksutaj: Heavyweight division (2001–2010)

-Maksutaj returned to Marseille to compete in the K-1 World Grand Prix 2003 Preliminary France on January 24, 2003.
-He knocked out Rob Lloyd in the quarter-finals and outpointed Miloš Koptak in the semis, before losing to his rival Gregory Tony for the third time in the final by unanimous decision.
-With K-1 heading back to Switzerland with the K-1 World Grand Prix 2003 in Basel tournament on May 30, 2003, Maksutaj was invited as a participant along with seven other European heavyweight prospects.
-He was unable to impress in front of his home crowd, however, as he dropped a decision at the hands of Larry Lindwall at the opening stage.
-In his next outing a month later, Maksutaj fought outside Europe for the first time, losing a unanimous judges' decision to Shingo Koyasu at K-1 Beast II 2003 in Saitama, Japan on June 29, 2003.
-Breaking a three-fight losing streak, he defeated Hungarian journeyman Tihamér Brunner by decision on December 13, 2003, for the WMTA World Super Heavyweight title in a victorious homecoming to Winterthur.
+Maksutaj returned to Marseille to compete in the K-1 World Grand Prix 2003 Preliminary France on 24 January 2003.
+He knocked out Rob Lloyd in the quarter-finals and outpointed Miloš Kopták in the semis, before losing to his rival Gregory Tony for the third time in the final by unanimous decision.
+With K-1 heading back to Switzerland with the K-1 World Grand Prix 2003 in Basel tournament on 30 May 2003, Maksutaj was invited as a participant along with seven other European heavyweights.
+He lost to Larry Lindwall at the opening stage.
+In his next outing a month later, Maksutaj fought outside Europe for the first time, losing a unanimous judges' decision to Shingo Koyasu at K-1 Beast II 2003 in Saitama, Japan on 29 June 2003.
+Breaking a three-fight losing streak, he defeated Tihamér Brunner by decision on 13 December 2003, for the WMTA World Super Heavyweight title in a victorious homecoming to Winterthur.